 To help prepare for the late night, try to relax or even take a nap in the afternoon before the party.
 Then arrive a little early to dine or to review the special party map and guide and decide what everyone in your party would enjoy doing.
 Be sure to be in the park by 6:15 p.m. to catch “A Frozen Holiday Wish” on the castle stage.
 This short show sees Anna, Elsa, Kristoff, and even Olaf who are visiting the kingdom, when Elsa uses her magic to bring a great surprise.
 What follows is “Castle Dream Lights”, featuring over 200,000 twinkling lights draping the castle to create a shimmering ice palace.
 Make sure to dress appropriately.
 There are no refunds for inclement weather so if rain is in the forecast, bring a rain poncho if you have one.
 Ponchos can also be purchased in the park.
 Check the temperature the day of the party.
 Evenings in November and especially December can require a sweatshirt or light jacket, or even better, one of those special holiday sweaters.
 Come dressed for the occasion!

 Those attending the party will be given a wrist band as they enter the park through a designated turnstile.
-If you entered the park prior to wrist bands being distributed, you may also obtain a wrist band after 4 p.m. at the Rose Garden near the castle hub by showing your Mickey’s Very Merry Christmas Party ticket.
+If you entered the park prior to wrist bands being distributed, you may also obtain a wrist band after 4:00 p.m. in select locations by showing your Mickey’s Very Merry Christmas Party ticket.
 There are different color bands for each party night.
 Make sure you do not remove your Mickey’s Very Merry Christmas Party wrist band.
-Cast members do check for wrist bands, and without one, you will not be able to get on rides, meet characters, enter stores, purchase food or do anything else after 7 p.m.
+Cast Members do check for wrist bands, and without one, you will not be able to get on rides, meet characters, enter stores, purchase food or do anything else after 6:00 p.m.
 If you are spotted without a wrist band, you will be asked to leave the park once the party has started.
 There are no exceptions.
 If you don’t have a ticket but would like to stay in the park and attend the party, you can check at City Hall to see if tickets are available for that particular evening.
 Some parties do sell out in advance, but if tickets are available, they may be purchased at City Hall without exiting the park.